imanghafoori1/laravel-widgetize/README.md

 #### Problem 3 : View templates easily get littered with if/else blocks (&_&)
->We ideally want our view files to be as logicless as possible and very much like the final output HTML.Don't we ?! if/else blocks and other computations are always irritating within our views. specially for static page designers in our team.
+>We ideally want our view files to be as logic-less as possible and very much like the final output HTML.Don't we ?! if/else blocks and other computations are always irritating within our views. specially for static page designers in our team.
 We just want to print out already defined variables wiout the to decide what to print.
 Anyway the data we store in database are sometimes far from ready to be printed on the page.

 ========================